coq/coq/doc/sphinx/addendum/canonical-structures.rst

 :Authors: Assia Mahboubi and Enrico Tassi

-This chapter explains the basics of Canonical Structure and how they can be used to overload notations and build a hierarchy of algebraic structures.
+This chapter explains the basics of canonical structures and how they can be used to overload notations and build a hierarchy of algebraic structures.
 The examples are taken from :cite:`CSwcu`.
 We invite the interested reader to refer to this paper for all the details that are omitted here for brevity.
-The interested reader shall also find in :cite:`CSlessadhoc` a detailed description of another, complementary, use of Canonical Structures: advanced proof search.
+The interested reader shall also find in :cite:`CSlessadhoc` a detailed description of another, complementary, use of canonical structures: advanced proof search.
-This latter papers also presents many techniques one can employ to tune the inference of Canonical Structures.
+This latter papers also presents many techniques one can employ to tune the inference of canonical structures.

 Notation overloading